 Clock API

-The clock object provides beat-synced timing and scheduling for JavaScript-based objects.
-It reads from the global Transport and works identically across all environments (main thread and workers).
+The clock object provides beat-synced timing and scheduling for JavaScript objects.
+It reads the global Transport in the main thread and workers.

 Supported Objects

-The clock object is available in: js, worker, p5, canvas, three, textmode, hydra, and DOM variants.
+Use clock in js, worker, p5, and canvas.
+It is also available in three, textmode, hydra, and DOM variants.

 Clock Properties